gitvibav/expense-tracker/README.md

 - Form inputs accept ₹ values (decimals) and convert to cents.
 - **Tax** and **tip** are computed from the subtotal, rounded to cents.
 - Tax + tip cents are split equally among participants; any remainder cents are distributed deterministically.
+- **Payments** are recorded in rupees but stored as cents for consistency.
+- Balances automatically account for both expense splits and payments made/received.